BHTY/UFC32/README.md

 The remaining components to still be added include
 - Preprocessor
-- Comments (both C89 and C99 style)
+- Comments (both C89/C90 and C99 style)
 - Assigning a char value or array to a u32
+- C99-style for loops (declare variable while declaring for loop)
+- C99-style VLAs (Variable Length Arrays)

 There are currently no plans to add support for structs/unions, or any C++ features/constructs at this time.
-Additionally, as with C89/C90 (but not C99 or C++), you cannot declare a variable as part of the parenthesis defining a for loop.
-You must declare the variable above and then define it for the loop.